The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 -

-Use water at 90-100℃.
+Use hot water at 90-100℃

 -

-Place tea leaves in a teapot.
+Put the tea leaves in a teapot

 -

-Steep for about 30 seconds to 1 minute.
+Steep for 30 seconds to 1 minute

 -

-Pour every last drop.
+Pour out every last drop

 Summary